Find out more about our visual arts teachers below.

 Adult and Children Comics

 Kathleen Gros is a cartoonist living in Vancouver.
-Her graphic novels include Last Night at Wyrmwood High, Jo: An Adaptation of Little Women (Sort Of) and Anne: An Adaptation of Anne of Green Gables (Sort Of).
-She is currently working on her fourth graphic novel.
+Her graphic novels include: Carousel Summer, I Hated You in High School, Anne: An Adaptation of Anne of Green Gables (Sort Of), Jo: An Adaptation of Little Women (Sort Of), and Last Night at Wyrmwood High.
+She is currently working on her sixth graphic novel.
 She loves encouraging people of all ages to learn about the magic of comic-making!

 Kenten Bowick